It Will Change Your Life

 There was no question in my mind that I needed to have the surgery.
 I wasn’t afraid.
 I emailed University of Iowa Hospitals and Clinics and said, “Please, you have to help me.
 I’m at the end of my rope.”

 At the start of the program, a whole group of people met with me.
 They interviewed me and did a lot of tests.
 They wanted to make sure I knew what I was getting involved with.
-And they needed to see a sense of commitment from me.
+They needed to see a sense of commitment from me.
 Once they realized I was a good candidate for the procedure, I had Roux-en-Y surgery.

-Before the surgery I was depressed, inactive and reclusive.
-A couch potato.
+Before the surgery I was depressed, inactive, and reclusive – a couch potato.
 First I started walking, then started running.
-Now I’ve started running 5K’s.
+Now I’ve started running 5Ks.
 I’ve placed and even won a few!
-I ran a half marathon at Disneyworld.
+I ran a half marathon at Disney World.
 When I ran a 5K at Camp Courageous, somebody found out about my background, and they gave me a trophy for being the most courageous runner that year.
 I’m so proud of it.

 Because of the weight, I was having congestive heart problems, but now I’m fine.
 I was on quite a few medications, but now I'm just on two.
 I had a great deal of difficulty breathing, and now I don’t.
 I still have sleep apnea, but I hope that improves soon also.